KudoAI/chatgpt.js/docs/userguide.md

     }],
 ```

 4. In scripts that need `chatgpt.js` (foreground/background alike), import it like so:

-Example code:

 ```js
 (async () => {
   const { chatgpt } = await import(chrome.runtime.getURL('lib/chatgpt.js'));